autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 {{% /alert %}}

-## Penalty Absorbing Stake (PAS)
+## Penalty-Absorbing Stake (PAS)

-Autonity implements a [_penalty absorbing stake (PAS)_](glossary/#penalty-absorbing-stake-pas) model where validator [self-bonded](/glossary/#self-bonded) stake is slashed in priority to [delegated](/glossary/#delegated) stake when applying slashing penalties for accountability events.
+Autonity implements a [_penalty absorbing stake (PAS)_](/glossary/#penalty-absorbing-stake-pas) model where validator [self-bonded](/glossary/#self-bonded) stake is slashed in priority to [delegated](/glossary/#delegated) stake when applying [slashing penalties](/glossary/#slashing-penalty) for accountability events.

 Slashing priority is simply:

 - [self-bonded](/glossary/#self-bonded) stake is slashed as first priority until exhausted
 - [delegated](/glossary/#delegated) stake is slashed as second priority when the slashing amount exceeds the amount of self-bonded stake available.

-In the PAS model self-bonded stake absorbs any slashing penalties before they are applied pro-rata to the remaining delegated stake.
+In the PAS model self-bonded stake has a different risk profile to delegated stake _because it provides loss absorbing capital in the case of a slashing event_.
+For this reason, Liquid Newton is only minted for delegated stake to ensure validator liquid newton has a uniform risk profile.

+{{% alert title="Note" %}}
-Consequently, validator operator stake ("skin in the game") is at first risk and provides loss absorbing capital in the case of a slashing event.
-Self-bonding stake is not just a source of income but a public commitment to the operational integrity of a validator node by a validator operator.
+Self-bonding stake by a validator puts "skin in the game" and is a public commitment to the operational integrity of a validator node by a validator operator.
 Potential stake delegators can use the amount of self-bonded stake of a validator as a decision factor when conducting due diligence before staking.
+{{% /alert %}}

 ## Staking rewards